SarahLaouadi/TranspVis/README.md

   1- Right click on the transvis-front-main folder and click "open git Bash here"

+  2- run the command:

+  	npm install

-  2- run the command: "npm install" and wait until it finishes installing all the necessary packages.
+  and wait until it finishes installing all the necessary packages.

+  3- run the command:

+  	npm start

-  3- run the command: "npm start" to run the front-end
+   to run the front-end

 III- For any problems contact: js_laouadi@esi.dz